VOiD-Ayush/The_Awesome_Blog/all_collections/_posts/2022-05-06-Debug-Tryhackme.md

 > Target IP : 10.10.41.176

-This is short writup for [Debug](https://tryhackme.com/room/debug) (Hack into the scammer's under-development website to foil their plans.) on [Tryhackme](https://tryhackme.com)
+This is short writup for [Debug](https://tryhackme.com/room/debug) (Linux Machine CTF!
+You'll learn about enumeration, finding hidden password files and how to exploit php deserialization!) on [Tryhackme](https://tryhackme.com)
 Go check it out.

 ## Rustscan